Lexa (The 100): Season 2

 The survivors from the Ark, a space habitat for descendants of humans who survived a nuclear apocalypse, crash landed on Earth and have been in conflict with the Grounders, descendants of humans on Earth who survived the nuclear apocalypse, who call them the Sky People.

 After Ark survivor Finn's massacre of a Grounder village, Jaha and Kane, two former Ark leaders, are told that one must kill the other in order to speak with the commander of the Grounders.
 When Kane attempts to take his own life rather than kill Jaha, a Grounder witness reveals herself to be the commander, Lexa, who tells them she believes their wish for peace is sincere.
 She allows Jaha to leave with a message to their camp: leave within two days, or die.
 Clarke, an Ark survivor and leader of the Sky People's camp, cures Lincoln, a Grounder who was turned by Mount Weather, a former military facility, into a reaper (a mindless, cannibalistic killer).
 Clarke offers information about curing reapers to Commander Lexa and proposes that the two groups work together.
 Lexa grants Clarke the truce on the condition that Finn dies.
 Although the camp is divided on whether to turn him in, Finn eventually gives himself up to the Grounders.
 Lexa refuses to grant him mercy, but allows Clarke to say goodbye.
-After saying goodbye, Clarks stabs him, giving him a quick death.
+After saying goodbye, Clarke stabs him, giving him a quick death.
 Several of the Grounders are angered by this mercy-kill, but Lexa declares the demands have been met and the truce will stand.